Datarade Review: Key Features and Insights

 What is Datarade?

-Datarade is a data marketplace founded in Berlin in 2018 by Thani Shamsi, Florian Rösler, and Richard Hoffmann.
+Datarade is a data marketplace founded in Berlin in 2018 by Thani Shamsi, Florian Rosler, and Richard Hoffmann.
 The founding thesis was straightforward: the global external data market (estimated at $60-70 billion in annual trading volume) was fragmented, opaque, and hard to navigate.
 Buyers had no central place to discover providers, inspect data quality, or benchmark pricing.

-The platform operates under the legal entity Monda Labs GmbH and runs two products.
-The first, Datarade Marketplace, is the buyer-facing directory: a free, open catalog of 4,000+ data products from 500+ data providers spanning financial, B2B, geospatial, consumer, healthcare, AI training data, and dozens of other categories.
-The second, Monda, is a B2B SaaS platform that helps data providers create, distribute, and monetize their data products.
+The platform operates under the legal entity Monda Labs GmbH and runs two products: Datarade Marketplace, a free, open catalog of 4,000+ data products from 500+ data providers spanning financial, B2B, geospatial, consumer, healthcare, AI training data, and dozens of other categories, and Monda, a B2B SaaS platform that helps data providers create, distribute, and monetize their data products.
+The company raised approximately €1.2M in seed funding from Techstars, HTGF, and HPI Seed Fund, reports 100,000 data buyers visiting monthly, and has facilitated 30,000 matches between buyers and providers across 200 countries.

-Datarade Pros & Cons
+Datarade Pros and Cons

 Pros